Comparing Logical and Physical ERD

 Entity relationship diagram (ERD) represents a detailed picture of the entities needed for a business.
 In forward engineering, ERD will be transformed into a relational database eventually.
 There are at least two types of ERD - Logical and Physical.
 They are used in different stages of development, and are inter-related.

-Logical ERD models information gathered from business requirements.
-Entities and relationships modeled in such ERD are defined around the business's need.
-The need of satisfying the database design is not considered yet.
+A logical ERD models information gathered from business requirements.
+The entities and relationships modeled in such an ERD are defined around the business's needs.
+The need to satisfy the database design is not yet considered.

-Physical ERD represents the actual design of database.
-It deals with conversion from logical design into a schema level design that will be transformed into relational database.
-When modeling a physical ERD, Logical ERD is treated as base, refinement occurs by defining primary keys, foreign keys and constraints.
-Sometimes, relationships need to be resolved by introducing additional tables, like a Linked table for a many to many relationship.
+A physical ERD represents the actual design of the database.
+It deals with the conversion from a logical design into a schema-level design that will be transformed into a relational database.
+When modeling a physical ERD, the logical ERD is treated as the base, and refinement occurs by defining primary keys, foreign keys, and constraints.
+Sometimes, relationships need to be resolved by introducing additional tables, such as a linked table for a many-to-many relationship.

-Since physical ERD and logical ERD represent the business requirement and database schema respectively, comparing physical and logical ERD helps to find out the differences between them, thus confirming the database is exactly following the initial business requirements regardless of the changes.
+Since the physical ERD and logical ERD represent the business requirement and database schema, respectively, comparing the physical and logical ERDs helps to identify the differences between them, thus confirming that the database is exactly following the initial business requirements, regardless of any changes.

-Visual Paradigm's Model Transitor enables you to transit a logical ERD to a physical ERD with the transition relationship well maintained.
-In this tutorial, we'll see how to make use of Model Transitor to transcribe a logical ERD into physical ERD.
-After that, we will make use of Visual Diff, a tool for comparing changes between diagrams, to trace the differences between them.
+Visual Paradigm's Model Transitor enables you to transition a logical ERD to a physical ERD while maintaining the transition relationship.
+In this tutorial, we'll see how to use the Model Transitor to transcribe a logical ERD into a physical ERD.
+After that, we will use Visual Diff, a tool for comparing changes between diagrams, to trace the differences between them.

-In order to complete this tutorial you must have Visual Paradigm installed.
-You also need to have basic knowledge in database design and data modeling with Visual Paradigm.
+To complete this tutorial, you must have Visual Paradigm installed.
+You also need to have a basic knowledge of database design and data modeling with Visual Paradigm.

 Create a Project for This Tutorial

-In order not to mess up your production data, we will create a new project for this tutorial.
-In this section, you are going to create such a project.
+To avoid messing up your production data, we will create a new project for this tutorial.
+In this section, you will create such a project.

 1. Select Project > New from the toolbar.